-56. Does the principle ne bis in idem apply in your country to prevent either:

-The principle does not apply in my country

-The imposition of a tax penalty and the tax liability

-The imposition of more than one tax penalty for the same conduct

-The imposition of a tax penalty and a criminal liability

-57. If ne bis in idem is recognised, does this prevent two parallel sets of court proceedings arising from the same factual circumstances (e.g. a tax court and a criminal court)?
+56. Does the principle ne bis in idem apply in your country to prevent either: The principle does not apply in my country The imposition of a tax penalty and the tax liability The imposition of more than one tax penalty for the same conduct The imposition of a tax penalty and a criminal liability 57.
+If ne bis in idem is recognised, does this prevent two parallel sets of court proceedings arising from the same factual circumstances (e.g. a tax court and a criminal court)?
+Not applicable (click here if you answered "No" to question 56) • Yes O No 58.
+If the taxpayer makes a voluntary disclosure of a tax liability, can this result in a reduced or a zero penalty?

-- Yes -) No

-58. If the taxpayer makes a voluntary disclosure of a tax liability, can this result in a reduced or a zero penalty?
-Yes No Do you want to save your results and quit?
-If "Yes", please submit the form.
-If "Yes", bear in mind that there are still several questions that need to be answered later.
-To edit/complete your answers later, please use the "edit your response" link sent to your email after submitting this form.
-If not, click "Next" to continue.
-Yes No Area 8 - Enforcement of taxes 59.
-Is a court order always necessary before the tax authorities can access a taxpayer's bank account or other assets?

-- Yes - O No
+O No